 In the event that specific conditions or exceptions are made in the document relating to an Onshore TO or Offshore TO these will be prefixed appropriately.

 This procedure applies to both operational and IS functions within both a TO and NGESO.
-This document does not cover any contingency arrangements that may be required under a Black Start condition (which are covered separately under STCP 6-1 Black Start).
+This document does not cover any contingency arrangements that may be required under a System Restoration condition (which are covered separately under STCP 6-1 System Restoration).

 Objectives